nearform/the-graphql-workshop/slides.md

 # Step 3: Executable schema 💻

+The `@graphql-tools/schema` package allows you to create a GraphQL.js [GraphQLSchema](https://graphql.org/graphql-js/type/) instance from GraphQL schema language using the function `makeExecutableSchema`.

+Besides common options such as `typeDefs` and `resolvers`, it supports more advanced options to customize the creation of the schema.

 - Create an executable schema using `typeDefs` and `resolvers`
 - Use the `@graphql-tools/schema` package to create the executable schema
-- Implement the same `add` functionality as in the earlier step
+- Implement the same "add" functionality as in the earlier step

 </div>